ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #satp-client-offers-sec}

-Capability negotiation, similar to the Session Description Protocol [RFC5939], occurs prior to data exchange.
-Initially, the client (application) sends a JSON block containing acceptable credential schemes, such as OAuth2.0 or SAML, in the "Credential Scheme" field of the SATP message.
+The  client sends a JSON block containing the supported credential schemes, such as OAuth2.0 or SAML, in the "Credential Scheme" field of the SATP message.

 ### Server selects supported credential scheme

 {: #satp-server-selects-sec}

 The server (recipient Gateway) selects one acceptable credential scheme from the offered schemes, returning the selection in the "Credential Scheme" field of the SATP message.
-If no acceptable credential scheme was offered, an HTTP 511 "Network Authentication Required" error is returned in the Action/Response field of the SATP message.
+If no acceptable credential scheme was offered, an HTTP 511 "Network Authentication Required" error is returned.

 ### Client asserts or proves identity